MichMATYCwebsite/MichMATYC/content/announcements/2020/deadline-to-present-is-quickly-approaching.md

 +++
 date = "2020-02-07T12:43:00+00:00"
 layout = "post"
-title = "Deadline for Proposals to Present at 2020 MichMATYC Conference is April 30!"
+title = "Conference Update!
+Deadline to Submit Proposal to Present is April 30!"

 +++
 We are still accepting proposals to present at this year's <b>MichMATYC Conference</b> hosted at <b>Lansing Community College</b> on <b>October 2-3</b>.
 The LCC Conference Planning Team has been very busy to provide another wonderful conference and professional development this fall. <b>Thank you</b> for those that have submitted their proposals to present!
 However, we are <b>still in need</b> of presentation proposals to layout this year's conference program and the <b>deadline is just a month away!</b><br>

-We are going to have four 45-minute Breakout Sessions at the conference.
+We are going to have <b>four 45-minute breakout sessions</b> at the conference.
 If you are interested in presenting during a session, please let us know by completing a [presentation proposal form](http://bit.ly/michmatyc_proposal).
 Some of the ideas for the Breakout Sessions in past years have been:

 <ul>
 <li>Math Pathways</li>